astropy/astroquery/docs/mast/mast.rst

    >>> params = {'columns': "*",
    ...           'filters': {}}
    >>> observations = Mast.service_request(service, params)
+   Traceback (most recent call last):
    ...
-   RemoteServiceError: Request Object is Missing Required Parameter : RA
+   astroquery.exceptions.RemoteServiceError: Request Object is Missing Required Parameter : RA

 If the output is not the MAST json result type it cannot be properly parsed into a `~astropy.table.Table`.
 In this case, the async method should be used to get the raw http response, which can then be manually parsed.